p5322/wikipedia-webscraper/README.md

 # wikipedia-webscraper

+Description:

-This Python script searches Wikipedia using user-provided queries and generates plain text links in Markdown format for each relevant article, enabling easy access to Wikipedia content.
+This Python script allows you to search Wikipedia for articles using user-provided queries.
+It retrieves a list of articles related to the query and generates plain text links in Markdown format for easy access.

+How to Use:
+Run the script.
+Enter your query to search Wikipedia.
+The script will display clickable links in Markdown format for the relevant articles.
+Enter 'exit' to quit the program.

+Dependencies:
+Python 3
+requests library (install using pip install requests)

+Note:
+Ensure you have an internet connection.
+Respect Wikipedia's terms of use when using this tool.

+Author:
+p5322